realm/realm-dotnet/README.md

 * Xamarin Android version 6.0.3.5
 * Xamarin Studio version 5.10.3

-Building Realm dotnet is not yet automated.

-### Building Realm Steps

 **Note for Debugging** that the following steps mention building for **Release.** If you are debugging, just substitute **Debug** and you probably also want to choose **Debug | iPhoneSimulator** as a platform.

 1. Open a terminal window in the `wrappers` directory
-1. `make clean`
+2. `make clean`
-1. `make all` - this will probably download a current version of core binaries, unless you have built recently.
+3. `make all` - this will probably download a current version of core binaries, unless you have built recently.
 The download and subsequent builds will take some time, depending on your system, as it builds a binary wrapper library for each platform including all Android CPU variations.
-1. Open the `Realm.sln` in `Xamarin Studio` on OS X
+4. Open the `Realm.sln` in `Xamarin Studio` on OS X
     1. Choose the Solution `Realm` in the Solution navigator and context menu to `Clean Realm`
-    1. platform popup **Release | Default**
+    2. platform popup **Release | Default**
-    1. select `Realm.PCL` project and Build
+    3. select `Realm.PCL` project and Build
-    1. select `RealmWeaver.Fody` project and Build
+    4. select `RealmWeaver.Fody` project and Build
-    1. select platform popup **Release | ARM**
+    5. select platform popup **Release | ARM**
-    1. select `Realm.XamarinAndroid` project and Build
+    6. select `Realm.XamarinAndroid` project and Build
-    1. ensure you have an iOS device attached
+    7. ensure you have an iOS device attached
-    1. select platform popup **Release | iPhone**
+    8. select platform popup **Release | iPhone**
-    1. select `Realm.XamarinIOS` project and Build
+    9. select `Realm.XamarinIOS` project and Build

-1. If you want to build the NuGet packages, go on from this point and follow the steps in  `internals/RealmDotnetNugetBuild.md`
+5. If you want to build the NuGet packages, go on from this point and follow the steps in  `internals/RealmDotnetNugetBuild.md`

 If you are actively testing code against the Realm source, see also the unit test projects and other tests under the Tests folder.